 Hope College is committed from both the college’s mission statement and the vocation of Creation Care to ensure that sustainability courses are offered to as many students as possible across different academic disciplines.

 Hope gives you the tools and skills to analyze resource problems on global, national, regional, local and personal levels.
 We offer courses, programs, internships and project activities that promote awareness about sustainable development and how sustainability best practices can be applied.

 Each year, more and more sustainability-related courses are offered at Hope.
 These courses typically fall under first-year seminars, general education math and science, environmental studies and environmental science.

 Hope also offers a unique opportunity for students to study for their fall semester in the Oregon Cascades.
 Learn more about the Oregon Extension Program.

 You can also take additional courses during a study-abroad program in locations like Costa Rica, Australia, Germany, Ireland and others.
 Visit the Fried Center for Global Engagement to learn more.

-Although we don't offer a major in sustainability, we do offer enough sustainability-related courses that you can create a composite major.
+We also offer enough sustainability-related courses that you can create a customized composite major in Environmental Studies.
 Contact the Registrar's Office for more information.